yassinedoghri/codeigniter-vite/README.md

    }
    ```

-5. Create the `resources` folder in the root of your CodeIgniter project:
+4. Create the `resources` folder in the root of your project:

    ```sh
    resources/